Skip to content

 Option 1: Via Netlify Dashboard

-2. Click Add new project → Import an existing project
+3. Click Add new project → Import a Git repository

 • Build command: pnpm build